vanessadyce/ember-proto2/README.md

-starter-kit
+ember-proto
 ===========

-A starter kit for Ember
+A prototype for Ember

 Your Ember.js project is almost ready!
 Here's how to get started: